 - found in beans, chickpeas, lentils, root vegetables, chia seeds, hemp seeds, quinoa & almonds

 - depletion can occur in people with digestive disorders, diabetes, and other conditions

 - found in beans, broccoli, kale, lentils, cashews, quinoa, & raisins

-- often depleted from menstruation so supplementing is advisable if you have anemia
+- often depleted from menstruation so supplementing may be advisable if you have anemia

 - found in garlic, broccoli, barley, brazil nuts, & walnuts

 - depleted by living near soils of low selenium, digestive disorders (like Crohn’s), dialysis, or having HIV

 Adding more of these foods into your diet may help, along with stress management, getting a good night’s rest tonight, and reaching out for support whenever feeling overwhelmed.

 Dr. Dylan Cutler

 This article is sponsored by Natural Calm Canada.